 Since events bring people together and elevate the conversation, we wanted to help with a needed handy resource.
 ChronicCalendar.com is an online calendar of cannabis events around the world displayed in one easily browsable mobile-friendly website.
-Getting ready to launch soon, it will help consumers and industry members discover upcoming cannabis events and offers organizers a place to connect with likely attendees and future sponsors.
+It helps consumers and industry members discover upcoming cannabis events and offers organizers a place to connect with likely attendees and future sponsors.

 We have dozens of exciting projects in development.
 Our properties in production getting ready to launch include: The Cannabis Post (news, legal updates), High Ambitions (culture and lifestyle), Cannabis Craft (industry news, seed to sale), Chronic Products (browse cannabis-related products), Cannabis Chooser (wizard), States Going Green (legal status via map view), Find Your Rep (local activism) and many more on the way.

 Jennifer Gyllenskog is an activist and digital strategist with a 22 year career riding the edge of innovation and mastering the disciplines of branding, advertising, marketing, messaging, positioning, content development, interaction design and user experience.
 She believes laws should be informed, determined by the will of the people, and driven by compassion over incarceration.
 “The failed war on drugs focused on supply, let’s instead regulate use and focus on demand.”